omniosorg/omniosorg.github.io/_docs/dev/ec2.md

 # Correcting the phys_path label

-This phys_path value from the label is used during initial pool import and if it does not patch the physical device path then the import will fail.
+This phys_path value from the label is used during initial pool import and if it does not match the real physical device path then the import will fail.
 When booted in EC2 environment, the first disk will be represented by `/xpvd/xdf@51712` device so the label needs correcting.